Panther Residency, STAGES

 2023

-STAGES Artist Performance Bernadette Laimbauer
+STAGES with Bernadette Laimbauer

 Bernadette Laimbauer, Permesso oder Bitte nicht lügen mit Handtuch, 2023